cb19weber/Movies-ETL/README.md

 Learning how to convert dates and times into something that can be used in calculations was especially valuable to me as that is something that I use in financial modeling and reporting pretty consistently.
 The explanations of which formatting to use were logical, but I can definitely see how there are varieties of solutions here that could be explored based on the datasets and eventual users.

 ## Results
+I am beyond thrilled to have gotten deep into the learning curve on the ETL process.
+This is something that I have been looking forward to from the beginning and I can't wait to implement what I've learned in this module to the data structures I deal with at work.
+This will make my current role of financial reporting and analysis much more in-depth and give me a grander opportunity to contribute to my company's future growth.